Tips & Tricks

 Every beginning is hard.

 But FreeCAD… well, I’ll admit that I’m not a CAD designer or mechanical engineer.
 But still, this tool is hard to get started with.
-Luckily, there are some quite good tutorials out there like this but to be warned, I needed a couple of hours before I had drawn my first part.
+Luckily, there are some quite good tutorials out there like this: youtube link but to be warned, I needed a couple of hours before I had drawn my first part.
 Plus, what you can see on the image on the right is still a long way before I was done.

 FreeCAD will not tell you how to best work with it.
 It is a very versatile tool that fulfils many purposes.
 As I want to use it for drawing 3D parts and/or for G-code generation, I’ll only need a handful of its workbenches.